Table of Contents

 -

-Assign product-level responsibility to business-aligned teams (e.g., HR owns employee attrition insights, Finance owns spend visibility products)
+Assign product-level responsibility to business-aligned teams (e.g., HR owns employee attrition insights, Finance owns spend visibility products), supported by data lineage that makes ownership and downstream dependencies visible at scale

 -